Chen, P. (2019), Double Hatting, ArtAsiaPacific [print & online], Issue 114, July/ Aug 2019, pp. 47-48 https://artasiapacific.com/magazine/issue-114

-Sharing a piece I wrote about Eugene Tan’s appointment and the art ecology in Singapore, published in AAP’s July print edition.
+Sharing a piece I wrote about Eugene Tan’s appointment and the art ecology in Singapore.
+As I was penning this, I came across a line:

 “It’s the assumption everyone has made: because I dare to offer an opinion, I must be trying to burn the temple down.
 On the contrary, I’m trying to make sure it survives.”

 This pretty much sums up the spirit of why this was written.
 I’m sure that too was the intention of those who opined on the issue. 🙏🙏🙏🙏